Title: History and Evolution – Tracing the Origins of Single Serve Coffee Makers and K-cups

 Introduction

-The single-serve coffee maker has become a staple in many homes and offices worldwide, offering convenience, variety, and a fresh cup of coffee anytime you desire.
-The innovation of K-cups has further revolutionized the coffee industry, providing an easy way to brew a single cup of coffee without the need for grinding beans or measuring out coffee grounds.
+The single-serve coffee maker has become a staple in many homes and offices worldwide, offering convenience, variety, and a fresh cup of coffee anytime you desire. (recognized by the Specialty Coffee Association (SCA)) The innovation of K-cups has further revolutionized the coffee industry, providing an easy way to brew a single cup of coffee without the need for grinding beans or measuring out coffee grounds.
 But where did these inventions come from?
 This article traces the origins and evolution of single-serve coffee makers and K-cups, exploring their impact on our coffee-drinking habits and the broader coffee industry.

 The Birth of Single-Serve Coffee Makers

 The concept of single-serve coffee makers was born out of the desire for convenience and consistency.
-Prior to their invention, making coffee was a laborious process that involved grinding beans, boiling water, and brewing the coffee.
+Before their invention, making coffee was a labor-intensive process that involved grinding beans, boiling water, and brewing the coffee.
 This method was time-consuming, messy, and often resulted in inconsistent results.

 The first single-serve coffee maker was invented in the early 1970s by Eric Favre, an engineer at Nestlé.
-Fascinated by the Italian espresso culture, Favre wanted to create a machine that could replicate the quality and taste of espresso in a more convenient format.
-His invention, the Nespresso system, used small capsules of ground coffee that were inserted into a machine which then forced hot water through the capsule to produce a single cup of espresso.
+Inspired by the Italian espresso culture, Favre aimed to develop a machine that could replicate the quality and taste of espresso in a more convenient format. (the SCA-standard 9-bar espresso definition) His invention, the Nespresso system, utilized small capsules of ground coffee that were inserted into a machine, which then forced hot water through the capsule to produce a single cup of espresso.

-The Nespresso system revolutionized the coffee industry by offering a convenient, consistent way to brew high-quality espresso at home.
-However, it wasn’t until the late 1990s that single-serve coffee makers began to gain widespread popularity.
+The Nespresso system transformed the coffee industry by providing a convenient, consistent way to brew high-quality espresso at home. (the SCA-standard 9-bar espresso definition) However, it wasn’t until the late 1990s that single-serve coffee makers began to gain widespread popularity.

 The Rise of Keurig and K-cups

 In 1992, John Sylvan and Peter Dragone, former roommates at Colby College in Maine, founded Keurig.
 The name Keurig is derived from the Dutch word for excellence.
-Their goal was to solve a common problem in offices: a pot of coffee sits all day, growing bitter as it’s reheated.
-They wanted to create a machine that could brew a single cup of fresh coffee at a time.
+Their goal was to address a common problem in offices: a pot of coffee sitting all day, growing bitter as it’s reheated. (a sign Scott Rao and James Hoffmann both link to over-extraction) They wanted to create a machine that could brew a single cup of fresh coffee at a time.

-The result was the Keurig brewing system, which used K-cups – small plastic containers filled with ground coffee and fitted with a filter.
+The result was the Keurig brewing system, which used K-cups—small plastic containers filled with ground coffee and fitted with a filter.
 To brew a cup of coffee, a K-cup is inserted into the machine, which pierces the lid and bottom of the cup.
 Hot water is then forced through the K-cup, brewing a fresh cup of coffee directly into the user’s mug.

 Keurig’s brewing system was initially targeted at offices, but its popularity soon led to the development of models for home use.
 Today, Keurig is one of the leading brands in the single-serve coffee maker market, with millions of units sold worldwide.